In the EU, 23 billion plastic nurdles enter our environment every day.

 Nurdles devastate the environment and marine life but, despite being one of the biggest sources of pollution in our oceans, they are often overlooked.

 They tend to only hit the headlines when significant spills from containers are lost at sea during transportation.

-One such incident occurred earlier this year, in pristine waters off the coast of Sri Lanka.
+One such incident occurred in 2021 in pristine waters off the coast of Sri Lanka.

 The cargo ship X-Press Pearl caught fire while carrying 350 tonnes of heavy fuel, spilling out nearly 1,700 tonnes of nurdles, and 9,700 tonnes of other plastics and toxic pollutants.
 With nurdles washing up along hundreds of miles of coastline, and accumulating on beaches up to two metres high, it is the worst marine environmental disaster in the country’s history - and the single largest nurdle pollution event the world has seen.

 The ensuing pollution has caused an overwhelming economic, social and environmental impact.
 Over 20,000 fishermen cannot fish in the area, losing access to their livelihoods, and marine habitats are now ruined.

 “There are still large amounts of plastic nurdles, and burnt microplastics hidden in the water and sand, especially along the coastline between Colombo and Negombo,” says Hemantha Withanage, Executive Director of the Centre for Environmental Justice, Sri Lanka.

 “These degrade slowly, so will be around for the next 500 to 1,000 years.
 They will not just affect marine life and human health, but also tourism and livelihoods, for years to come.”